-- Simple to create yet full of flavor, gluten-free roasted peaches make the perfect dessert whether you are serving a crowd or simply enjoying a quiet evening at home.
+- Simple to create yet full of flavor, this baked peaches recipe makes the perfect dessert whether you are serving a crowd or simply enjoying a quiet evening at home.

 - Since you are not filling a pie crust you can easily roast the exact number of peaches you need with ease.

-- It only takes 10-12 minutes to bake!
+- Baked peaches take just 10-12 minutes to bake!
 That’s a fraction of what a pie would take to cook.

-Fresh peaches are the only way to go with this recipe.
-In order to have your baked peach dessert come out of the oven looking like a ramekin full of fruity-goodness, you will need to start with intact peaches that you can half and pit yourself, leaving the skin on.
+Fresh peaches are the only way to go when it comes to making this baked peaches recipe.
+In order to have your baked peach dessert come out of the oven looking like a ramekin full of fruity goodness, you will need to start with intact peaches that you can half and pit yourself, leaving the skin on.

 - Sprinkle with cinnamon

-Optional – Top your baked peaches with whipping cream, ice cream, or a drizzle of fresh cream before serving.
+- optional toppings – keto whipped cream, ice cream, drizzle of fresh cream

-This baked peaches recipe may look impressive and possibly intimidating, but I promise you they aren’t!
+This baked peaches recipe may look impressive and possibly intimidating, but I promise you it isn’t!
 You will be amazed at how quick and easy this crowd-pleasing dessert comes together.